Sixpounder87/Intel_tasks/README.md

 ___python time_converter.py 1.2h___

 # TASK 2
-For convenient unit testing it was decided to pass the output type in the argument.
+For convenient unit testing it has been decided to pass the output type in the argument.
 Thus, common use of the program from the command line with the standard output has the following look:
 ___python representer.py ex_1.txt ex_2.txt ex_3.txt___
-The program will stop after pressing any key.
+The program stops after pressing any key.

 Unit tests pass an empty list as an output.
 This is done for saving result.